spatie/laravel-mailcoach-sendgrid-feedback/README.md

-# Process feedback for email campaigns sent using Amazon SES
+# Process feedback for email campaigns sent using Sendgrid

 This package is an add on for [spatie/laravel-mailcoach](https://github.com/spatie/laravel-mailcoach) that can process the feedback given by Sendgrid.